ANSCoder/ANLoader/README.md

 ## 📄 License

 ANLoader is available under the MIT license.
-See the [[LICENSE|https://github.com/ANSCoder/ANLoader/blob/master/LICENSE]] file for more info.
+See the [LICENSE]:  https://github.com/ANSCoder/ANLoader/blob/master/LICENSE file for more info.